brahmirathodd/Projects/README.md

 ## How to Run

 1. Make sure you have Python installed on your system.
-2. Copy the `turtle_race.py` code into a Python file.
+2. Copy the `turtle_race.ipynb` code into a Python file.
 3. Run the Python file using your Python interpreter.